Project Management Essentials

 "This is a great course, not only for new project managers who want to learn the basics of project management, but also for existing PMs who would like to refresh themselves with the fundamentals.
 Clear, concise, and very informative." – Jade Mercado

-Complexity is the challenge in project management.
-Therefore, simplicity and practicality must be the solution.
-Based on more than 25 years of experience with practical implementation of the formal Project Management Institute (PMI) process, this course gives you the essential information you need to understand what project management does, how it flows across the life-cycle, and the key steps you need to take to make your project successful.
+This course teaches you the most important concepts in project management in under two hours.
+Brought to you by the President of the Institute For Practical Project Management (IFPPM), the instructor has managed projects for more than 30 years from just a few thousand dollars to $55M, and worked in senior roles on projects up to $3B.
+The course gives you the essential information you need to understand what project management does, how it flows across the life-cycle, and the key steps you need to take to make your project successful.

-1. Overview: What project management fundamentally does.
+1. Overview: First an overview is provided of what project management fundamentally does.
 The five stages of the formal process.
-The most important concept in PM: the triple constraint.
-The critically important role of the Project Manager.
+The most important concept in PM - the triple constraint.
+The critically important role of the Project Manager, and how accountability automatically gives you authority so you will be listened to.

-3. Planning: A one page flowchart of the whole Planning process.
-The project scope baseline: the work breakdown structure.
-The logic of the project: the precedence diagram.
-The schedule baseline: the Gantt chart.
+3. Planning: A one page flowchart of the entire Planning process.
+The project scope baseline - the work breakdown structure.
+The logic of the project - the precedence diagram.
+The schedule baseline - the Gantt chart.
 The cost breakdown.
 Risk management.
 Documentation of the Project Management Plan.

 4. Execution: The purpose of Execution.
 The essentials of building the best project team.